colin-gourlay/sundown-sessions/src/content/shows/2/playlist.md

 - ADVERTISING BREAK

-1. David Latto & The Lang Spoons - Geordie Munro
+1. David Latto - Geordie Munro
 2. The Receiving End - That's The Way I Operate
 3. The Receiving End - He's The Man
 4. The Receiving End - Nothing's Wrong